From Trojan Horses to Castle Walls: Unveiling Bilateral Data Poisoning Effects in Diffusion Models: Preliminaries and Problem Setup

-The existing studies on backdooring DMs have implicitly imposed attack \textit{assumptions}.
-Firstly, the previous studies required to \textit{alter} the DM's training objective to achieve backdoor success and preserve image generation quality.
-Yet, this approach may run counter to the \textit{stealthy requirement} of backdoor attacks.
-It is worth noting that traditional backdoor model training, such as BadNets \citep{gu2017badnets} in image classification, employs the \textit{same training objective} as the standard model training.
-Secondly, the earlier studies \citep{chou2023backdoor,chen2023trojdiff,chou2023villandiffusion} necessitate \textit{manipulation} of the noise distribution and the sampling process within DMs, which deviates from the typical use of DMs.
-This manipulation makes the detection of backdoored DMs relatively straightforward (\textit{e.g.}, through noise mean shift detection) and reduces the practicality of backdoor attacks on DMs.
-We refer readers to \textbf{Tab.\,\ref{tab: summary_comparison_backdoor_diffusion}} for a summary of the assumptions underlying existing backdoor attacks in the literature.
+The existing studies on poisoning DMs have implicitly imposed assumptions of data and model manipulation against DM training; See \textbf{Tab.\,\ref{tab: summary_comparison_backdoor_diffusion}} for a summary of the poisoning setups in the literature.
+To be specific, they required to \textit{alter} the DM's training objective to achieve successful attacks and preserve image generation quality.
+Yet, this approach may run counter to the original setting of data poisoning that keeps the model training objective intact, such as BadNets \citep{gu2017badnets} in image classification.
+In addition, the previous studies \citep{chou2023backdoor,chen2023trojdiff,chou2023villandiffusion} necessitate the {change} of the noise distribution or the sampling process of DMs, which deviates from the typical use of DMs.
+This manipulation could make the detection of poisoned DMs relatively straightforward, \textit{e.g.}, through noise mean shift detection.

-\textbf{Problem statement: Backdooring DMs as BadNets.} To alleviate the assumptions associated with existing backdoor attacks on DMs, we investigate if DMs can be backdoored as easily as BadNets.
-We import the BadNets setting \citep{gu2017badnets} into DMs.
-The resulting \textit{threat model} includes trigger injection and label corruption.
-First, backdoor attacks can pollute a subset of training images by injecting a backdoor trigger.
-Second, backdoor attacks can assign the polluted images with an incorrect `\textit{target prompt}'.
-This can be accomplished by specifying the text prompt of DMs using a mislabeled image class or misaligned image caption.
-Within the aforementioned threat model, we will employ the same diffusion training objective and process as \eqref{eq: DM} to backdoor a DM.
-This leads to:
+\textbf{Problem statement: Poisoning DMs via BadNets.} To alleviate the assumptions associated with existing data poisoning on DMs, we investigate if DMs can be poisoned as straightforward as BadNets \citep{gu2017badnets}.
+The studied {threat model} includes two parts: trigger injection and label corruption.
+First, BadNets can pollute a subset of training images by injecting a universal \textit{image trigger}.
+Second, BadNets can assign the polluted images with an incorrect \textit{target text prompt} that acts as mislabeling in image classification.
+Within the above threat model, we will employ the same diffusion training formula \eqref{eq: DM} to train a DM: